6 Behaviorism

 Tolman conducted animal research using rats that had elements of both styles of research.
 He was interested in the behavior of rats as an object of study in its own right but also as a model in at least two respects.
 First, Tolman was interested in using rats as a model for building a descriptive science of behavior that could be generalized to other animals.
 In this first respect, Tolman used his maze-running experiments to argue in favor of expanding the terms in the descriptive science of behaviorism–specifically, behaviorism should include terms for describing the purposive and cognitive aspects of behaviors.
 Second, Tolman initiated another line of maze-running experiments that I will describe as Tolmans’ rat model of eugenics.

 One aim of Galton’s eugenics was to measure differences in eugenically desired traits (like intelligence), and then selectively breed humans to increase those traits (assuming they had a genetic basis) over time.
 Tolman and his student Robert Tryon attempted something similar in rats (for a review see, Innis, 1992).
 They selectively bred rats for maze-running ability over generations.
 On the one hand, these experiments could be described without the term eugenics, and more neutrally described as research on the genetic bases of maze-running behavior in rats.
-On the other hand, the connection to eugenics is clear enough, and was not limited Tolman.
+On the other hand, the connection to eugenics is clear enough, and was not limited to Tolman.
 For example, early comparative psychologists Edward Thorndike and Robert Yerkes were prominent eugenicists.
 Thorndike described his puzzle box research as a preliminary step toward measuring individual differences in animal intelligence.

 Like Thorndike, Tryon analogized the maze-running procedure as a tool to measure individual differences in rat intelligence.
 Measures of time and efficiency in navigating the maze were used as proxies for rat intelligence, and not surprisingly, there were reliable individual differences in rat maze-running performance (Tryon, 1942).
 Tolman first attempted a breeding program to create “bright” versus “dull” strains of maze-running rats (Tolman, 1924).
 In this work, Tolman exposed rats to a maze and measured individual differences in maze-running efficiency.
 He then bred “bright” rats together, and separately bred “dull” rats together.
 He did this over two generations, so there was a parent generation, an \(F_1\) generation and an \(F_2\) generation.
 Tolman reported that selective breeding did show differences in maze performance in the first generation, but not in the second generation.
 His student Tryon repeated a selective breeding experiment over 11 years and many more generations and found similar results (Tryon, 1940).